 You can use your gauge swatches to create scrap afghans (AKA “scrapghans,”) scrap bags, and all kinds of other projects if you apply a little creativity.
-If you can do a good job with joining a mishmash of squares together, the rest is easy.
+The challenge is to do a good job with joining a mishmash of squares together.
 It’s sort of like putting a puzzle together.
-The task can be a little challenging, but it’s an enjoyable process and the results can be really satisfying.
+But once you get going, you’re likely to find that it’s an enjoyable process, and the results can be really satisfying.

-4. Use the Swatch in a Smaller Project Such as a Coaster, Dishcloth, or Washcloth.
+4. Use the Swatch in a Smaller Project Such as a Coaster, Dishcloth, Washcloth or Scrubbie.